-During a short family vacation through Tamil Nadu over Christmas in 2017, we paid a quick visit to two legendary South Indian temples: the 2,000 year-old Meenakshi Amman temple in Madurai, and 1,000 year-old Brihadeeswara temple in Thanjavur (Tanjore).
-Though we only had time for a quick visit, the sheer size of each temple complex and the intricacy of their decorations left us gobsmacked!
+During a short family vacation through Tamil Nadu over Christmas in 2017, we paid a quick visit to two legendary South Indian temples—the 2,000 year-old Meenakshi Amman temple in Madurai, and 1,000 year-old Brihadeeswara temple in Thanjavur (Tanjore).
+Though we only had time for a quick visit, the size and intricacy of each complex left us gobsmacked!

 Madurai’s Meenakshi temple: Still unique after 2,000 years

 They say Madurai has existed for at least 2,000 years, making it one of the oldest continually inhabited cities in India.
-Throughout this time, the great Meenakshi Amman temple has always stood at the heart of its heart (though it’s been rebuilt and expanded over the centuries), with the old city built in roughly concentric squares around it.
+And the great Meenakshi Amman temple has always been at its heart.
+The old city is even built in roughly concentric squares around it.
 The temple itself is unique because, though it is part of the Shaivite (Shiva-worship) tradition, it is actually dedicated not to Shiva himself, but rather to his consort Parvati in the form of Meenakshi.

 Even more interestingly, the temple also incorporates many Vaishanavite (Vishnu-worship) themes, even though Shaivism and Vaishnavism are considered separate from each other.
-The strongest of the Vaishnavite themes is that Vishnu is shown as the brother of Meenakshi and, through her marriage, the brother-in-law of Shiva.
-All of this makes the temple an important pilgrimage site for devotees of both Shiva and Vishnu, something that’s almost unheard of.
+The strongest of the Vaishnavite themes shows Vishnu as the brother of Meenakshi and, therefore, the brother-in-law of Shiva.
+This makes the temple an important pilgrimage site for devotees of both Shiva and Vishnu, something almost unheard of.
 Lastly, besides Shaivite and Viashnavite themes, the temple also contains references to Brahma, the third member of Hinduism’s ‘trimurti’, the three forms of the divine.

 We flew into Madurai on the mid-morning flight from Hyderabad, and thought we would spend an hour or two taking in the Meenakshi temple before making the three-hour drive to Thanjavur.
-To our intense irritation, we realized too late that we had timed our visit quite badly: the temple is closed to visitors from 12:30 to 3:30 pm, and we arrived at 12:45!
+But we realized too late that the temple would be closed to visitors from 12:30 to 3:30 pm.
+And we would arrive at 12:45!
 We had to content ourselves with a walk around the high walls that surrounded the inner temple complex.
 But what a walk it was!